gundrabur/imagedownloader/COMPILE_INSTRUCTIONS.md

-# 📱 Compiling Media Downloader to macOS Native App
+# 📱 Compiling Media Downloader (macOS & Windows)

-This guide provides complete instructions for compiling the Python Media Downloader script into a native macOS application.
+This guide provides complete instructions for compiling the Python Media Downloader script into a native macOS application and a standalone Windows executable.
 Follow these steps whenever you make changes to `imagedownloader.py`.

 ## 🎯 Quick Start